List of United States Democratic Party presidential tickets

-This is a list of American electoral candidates for the offices of President of the United States and Vice President of the United States of the modern Democratic Party, either duly preselected and nominated, or the presumptive nominees of a future preselection and election.
+This is a list of electoral candidates for the offices of President of the United States and Vice President of the United States of the modern Democratic Party, either duly preselected and nominated, or the presumptive nominees of a future preselection and election.
 Opponents who received over one percent of the popular vote or ran an official campaign that received Electoral College votes are listed.
 Offices held prior to Election Day are included, and those held on Election Day have an italicized end date.